Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 Click "Ctrl-C".

-Add an extension for Jupyter notebook to inspect variables:

-1. (bash) pip install jupyter_contrib_nbextensions

-2. (bash) jupyter contrib nbextension install --user

-3. (R) install.packages("repr")

-4. (bash) jupyter nbextension enable varInspector/main

-This creates a little icon that we can click to open the variable explorer window beneath the menu bar (the 1st icon from the right).

 ### 9. Manually kill the job in Terminal to release the memory/CPU resources
 Manually kill a job according to its PID number, so that the resources will be properly released.
 In the terminal (step 8):